 - Sift in the flour, cocoa powder, and salt.
 Gently fold the dry ingredients into the wet ingredients with a rubber spatula until just combined.

-- Make the salted caramel: Heat the granulated sugar in a medium saucepan over medium heat, stirring constantly with a high heat resistant rubber spatula or wooden spoon.
+- Make the salted caramel: Heat the granulated sugar in a medium saucepan over medium heat, stirring constantly with a high heat-resistant rubber spatula or wooden spoon.
 Sugar will form clumps and eventually melt into a thick brown, amber-colored liquid as you continue to stir.
 Be careful not to burn.

 - Once sugar is completely melted, immediately add the butter and stir until melted and combined, about two minutes.
 (Be careful with this step because the caramel will bubble rapidly when the butter is added.)